Wandalen/wTools/module/core/former/Readme.md

 The example below illustrates how to incorporate the builder pattern of one structure as a subformer in another, enabling nested struct initialization within a single fluent interface.

-example of how to use former of another structure as subformer of former of current one function `command` integrate `CommandFormer` into `AggregatorFormer`.
+Example of how to use former of another structure as subformer of former of current one function `command` integrate `CommandFormer` into `AggregatorFormer`.

 ```rust